 Colin O’Sullivan lives in the north of Japan and works as an English teacher.
-His short fiction and poetry have been published in various print and online anthologies and magazines, including A Living Word (anthology of Irish writers), Staple New Writing, The Stinging Fly, These are Our Lives and Cork Literary Review.
+He is the author of three novels, Killarney Blues, The Starved Lover Sings and The Dark Manual.
+His short fiction and poetry have been published in various print and online anthologies and magazines.

 Author’s blog: osullivancolin.wordpress.com